OathPros/COMP3/source/principles.rst

 The principle of simplicity applies to each view and element of your app, as well as the app as a whole.
 Don't overwhelm the user with too many elements at once.
 Frequently used actions should be close to hand, with less frequently-used actions being further away.

 Focus each view on what is important and what the user needs in that moment.
-Use progressive disclose and navigation structures to provide a guided experience which doesn't throw everything at the user at once.
+Use progressive disclosure and navigation structures to provide a guided experience which doesn't throw everything at the user at once.

 4. Reduce User Effort
 ---------------------